dropTabl3/ms-notifiche/readme.md

 6. H2 in memory database is actually configured to be used at runtime.
 Configuration can be changed in pom.xml.
 7. H2 Console can be accessed at Open a web browser and navigate to `http://localhost:8080/h2-console`
 8. On the login page, you'll need to provide the JDBC URL, username, and password.
-The default values are typically:
-   JDBC URL: jdbc:h2:mem:testdb (for in-memory database)
+>JDBC URL: jdbc:h2:mem:testdb

-   Username: sa
+>Username: sa

-   Password: (leave empty by default)
+>Password: (leave empty by default)

 ### Configuration